-We are pleased to welcome the novelist, essayist, and educator Kyoko Mori as the Spring 2013 Kratz Writer-in-Residence.
-Professor Mori will be in residence for the entire Spring semester.
-She will teach English 300, an advanced fiction writing course and conduct tutorials with talented creative writing students.
+We were pleased to welcome the novelist, essayist, and educator Kyoko Mori as the Spring 2013 Kratz Writer-in-Residence.
+Professor Mori was in residence for the entire Spring semester.
+She taught English 300, an advanced fiction writing course, and conducted tutorials with talented creative writing students.
 She will also read from her work and sign copies of her award winning books.
 The specifics of her reading and book signing are as follows:

 What: A Reading by Kyoko Mori

 When: Tuesday April 2, 2013, 7:00 p.m. to 9:00 p.m

 Where: Buchner Hall of the Alumnae/i House at Goucher